-Visitation privileges on Thursdays and Fridays for Segregation Offender must be made by appointment only.
+Visits for Offenders that are housed in Special Management Housing Units/Segregation must be made by appointments only.
 Appointments can be made via telephone by calling the visitation department at 440-599-4100 or by email at LakeErieVisitation@cca.com.
 Approved visitors can make a reservation up to thirty (30) days in advance but no later than seven (7) days in advance.

-If an approved visitor(s) for Segregation needs to cancel a reservation, they must call seven (7) days in advance, or if they fail to show up, the offender will be charged a visit for the current month.
+If an approved visitor(s) for Segregation makes a reservation and needs to cancel it, they must call seven (7) days in advance, or if they fail to show up, the offender will be charged a visit for the current month.
 Additionally, visits denied and/or terminated for any reason will also count towards a visit for the current month.

 Visiting hours are subject to change without notice.
 Please call the institution to verify visiting hours before planning a visit.

 For general visiting information or to download a visitor application, go to our visiting page.

 Lake Erie Correctional Institution maintains video visiting kiosks in every general population housing unit.
 The hours of availability for video visits are as follows: Noon to 3:00pm.
 Visits are 30 minutes in duration; however, an additional 30 minutes can be requested if there is no one scheduled at the same kiosk immediately after the conclusion of the initial video visit.

 An approved visitor is defined as: a visitor that submitted an application for visitation, processing has been completed, and approval by institutional staff may request a video visit.
 Approved visitors must create an account and register with JPay.
 When family members register to have a video visit, they are prompted by JPay through a series of steps to achieve their visit.